Police Ride-Along Program

 Criminal justice students, and those interested in a career in law enforcement, have found it particularly useful.
 The Ride-Along program fosters a better understanding of the challenges, hazards and rewards of a police officer's role in the community.

 - Riders must be at least 14 years of age.
 Those under the age of 18 will need a parent’s approval prior to riding along.

 - Those wanting to ride-along with a Fargo Police Officer must agree to have a criminal records check completed prior to the request being approved.
 Prior citations, arrests or convictions will not necessarily disqualify you from riding along.
 Each application will be considered on a case-by-case basis.

 How do you sign up for a ride-along?

-If you are interested in the Ride-Along program, please print and complete the Ride-Along Application and Release Form.
+If you are interested in the Ride-Along program, please print and complete the Ride-Along Application and Release Form available on this page.

 You may drop-off or mail the application to the Fargo Police Department Headquarters.